02. PyTorch Neural Network Classification¶

 ---|---|

-Add more layers | Each layer potentially increases the learning capabilities of the model with each layer being able to learn some kind of new pattern in the data, more layers is often referred to as making your neural network deeper. |
+Add more layers | Each layer potentially increases the learning capabilities of the model with each layer being able to learn some kind of new pattern in the data.
+More layers are often referred to as making your neural network deeper. |

-Add more hidden units | Similar to the above, more hidden units per layer means a potential increase in learning capabilities of the model, more hidden units is often referred to as making your neural network wider. |
+Add more hidden units | Similar to the above, more hidden units per layer means a potential increase in learning capabilities of the model.
+More hidden units are often referred to as making your neural network wider. |

 Fitting for longer (more epochs) | Your model might learn more if it had more opportunities to look at the data. |